krojzl/sap-hana/export/export.md

 - Delta Data fragments (update information; frequent changes)
 - Temporary Data fragments (computational data; very frequent changes)

 Server memory must be combination of Traditional RAM (`DRAM`) and Persistent Memory (`NVRAM`).
 Traditional RAM (`DRAM`) is required during Operating System start and is also offering better performance for write operations.
-On the other hand Persistent RAM (`NVRAM`) is cheaper and bigger and almost as fast as `DRAM` for read operations.
+On the other hand, Persistent RAM (`NVRAM`) is cheaper and bigger and almost as fast as `DRAM` for read operations.

 Therefore, Persistent Memory is intended only for Main Data fragments of Column Store tables that are changed very infrequently (only during Delta Merge operation).